objectcraftworks/retiredblog/source/_posts/2013-07-22-asp-dot-net-exception-handling-explained.markdown

  <!-- more -->
  If you want to pass contact information based on the customer location, you will have to set it in Error View.
 This will couple view with domain logic, undermining MVC phiolosphy of seperation of concerns.

-  We will develop new filters to handle these situation in this article, and see how we can apply DRY principle, and keep View and Domain loosely coupled.
+  We will develop new filters to handle these situations in this article, and see how we can apply DRY principle, and keep View and Domain loosely coupled.

 This article is a four part series.